containerbuildsystem/osbs-docs/docs/build_process.rst

 the worker build.
 Inside this, atomic-reactor will execute these steps as plugins:

-- Get (or create) parent layer against which the Dockerfile will run
+- Get (or create) parent layers against which the Dockerfile will run

-  * For base images, the base image filesystem is created using Koji and imported as the initial image layer
+  * For base images, the add_filesystem plugin runs but does not create a Koji task.
+Instead the orchestrator build tells it which Koji task ID to stream the filesystem tar archive from.
+Each worker build only streams the filesystem tar archive for the architecture it is running on, and imports it as the initial image layer

-  * For layered images, the FROM image is pulled from the source registry
+  * For layered images, the FROM images are pulled from the source registry

-- Supply a value for the "release" label if it is missing and Koji integration is enabled XXX seems wrong?
+- Supply a value for the "release" label if it is missing (provided by the orchestator build)

 - Make various alterations to the Dockerfile